ErpNetDocs/tech/modules/logistics/common/index.md

 ## Logistics Units

-Logistic Units represent the combination of products designated for transportation and/or storage within the supply chain.
+Logistic units represent the combination of products designated for transportation and/or storage within the supply chain.

 Efficient management is essential to ensure seamless integration and efficiency throughout their logistical lifecycle.